Adama Czartoryskiego Street, Bydgoszcz

 Adama Czartoryskiego street or Czartoryskiego street is a path located in the Old Town District (Stare Miasto) of Bydgoszcz, Poland.
 It portrays the industrial development that the city witnessed in the middle of the 19th century.

 Location

 Located in the old town, the street follows a south-to-north path: stemming from Swiętej Trojcy street, it reaches its northern tip at Focha street.

 History

-A 1800 Map of Bromberg highlights a road parallel to the Brda river in the area, with less than a dozen built plots.
+A 1800 Map of Bromberg highlights a road parallel to the Brda river in the area, with less than a dozen plots built.